piyook/chatbot-demo-next/README.md

 ### Mock Development Server

-The project can use our mock LLM server - see https://github.com/piyook/llm-mock
+The project can use a mock LLM server - see https://github.com/piyook/llm-mock

 To use the server, clone the Mock LLM Project above, follow the README and start the docker container with the desired settings.